perses/mcp-server/README.md

     <h1 align="center">MCP Server for Perses</h1>
 </div>

+> [!WARNING]
+> This MCP Server is currently in **beta**.
+Features and tools may change, and stability is not guaranteed.
+Feedback and contributions are most welcome!

 ## Overview

 The Perses MCP Server is a local [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) Server that enables the LLM hosts(Claude Desktop, VS Code, Cursor) to interact with the Perses Application in a standardized way.